-4.1 Debris-flow Monitoring
+5 4.1 Debris-flow Monitoring

 The monitoring system was installed in the study site in spring 1998 and consisted of a rain gauge, ultrasonic sensors, water pressure sensors, and a video camera (Imaizumi et al., 2005).
-The video camera, which provided motion images of debris flows, was initially monitored at P4, then moved to P2 in 2000 (Fig. 2).
+The video camera, which provided motion images of debris flows, was initially monitored at P4, then moved to P2 in 2000 (Fig. 2a).
 During the period of 1998 to 2001, the video camera was programmed to take 0.75 s clips of video every 5 min.
 In April 2001, this interval was shortened to 3 min to capture flow characteristics in more detail.
-In addition, continuous monitoring cameras, of which recording was initiated by wire motion sensors installed at several cross-sections in the channel, were initially installed at P1 in 2003, then at P3 and P2 in 2004 and
+In addition, continuous monitoring cameras, of which recording was initiated by wire motion 10 sensors installed at several cross-sections in the channel, were initially installed at P1 in 2003, then at P3 and P2 in 2004 and 2005, respectively.

-- 15 2005, respectively.
 The video camera system sometimes failed to capture debris flows because of their mechanical problems due to harsh site conditions.
-We identified timing of such debris flows based on changes in the topography observed by periodical photography with an interval of appropriately one week.
-Surface velocity of debris flows at 1 second intervals were obtained from time required for boulders on the flow surface to pass through fixed channel sections (2.0-5.0 m length) on the video images.
-The surface velocity provided by the video image analysis does not represent the flow depth averaged velocity. - 20 The flow depth averaged velocity was estimated from surface velocity multiplied by 0.6, based on the velocity profile throughout the flows on movable beds obtained from a physically based model by Takahashi (1977, 2014).
-Flow depth of debris flows at 1 second intervals were also obtained from the video image analysis by reading level of the flow surface.
-Analysis points of the flow depth were set within the channel sections where changes in the channel bed topography attributed to occurrence of debris flows were minimum.
-Changes in cross-sectional area of flow were calculated from changes in flow - 25 depth and cross-section measurement of the channel topography.
-Discharge of debris flows were estimated from the crosssection area multi-plied by mean velocity of all layers.
+We identified timing of such debris flows by field surveys and water pressure sensors.
+Flow depth and surface velocity of debris flows at 1 second intervals were obtained from video image analysis.
+The surface velocity provided by the video image analysis does not represent the mean velocity of all layers of the flow.
+The mean velocity was estimated from surface velocity multiplied by 0.6, based on the velocity profile throughout the flows on movable beds obtained from a physically based model by Takahashi (1977, 2014).
+Changes in cross-sectional area of flow were calculated from

+5 changes in flow depth and cross-section measurement of the channel topography.
+Discharge of debris flows were estimated from the cross-section area multi-plied by mean velocity of all layers.